The original do-it-yourself travel guide to Europe SM

 You may occasionally see the decimal point located halfway up the number rather than at the base, e.g. 78·5 rather than 78,5 or 78.5.
 Don't be confused.

-If you're talking big numbers in Britain, remember that a billion over there has twelve zeros.
-Our trillion has twelve zeros and our billion has nine.
+If you're talking big numbers in Britain there is a big difference.
+The American trillion has 12 zeros, but that is a called a billion in Britain.
+The American billion has only 9 zeros.
 The American billion is a milliard in Britain.

 Handwritten Numbers